lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  and TAP_1_dp02_dc02_catalogs.Object; the second table is highlighted.
 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.
+          The  "Display column metadata" icon circled in blue.

     The main TOPCAT window with the  "Display column metadata" icon circled in blue.